glaconsay1/fire-department-incidents-assessment/README.md

 ## What improvements would you make or best practices would you utilize if you had double the time?

 - Improve the UI.
 This is a basic implementation, and we are just displaying the data on the screen.
 I would try to make it more appealing and easy to read
 - Try and implement this in TypeScript.
-Although I do not have much experience with it, I would try and improve the code with TypeScript.
+In my limited experience with TypeScript, implementing this offers benefits such as type safety, scalability, and improved tooling.
 - Possibly implement some more test cases.
 Given there are two test files, that should suffice to see if the project is working for now.
 - Implement Lazy or suspense.
 In production, I would assume we are pulling much more data in, which would cause some perfomrance issues.
 Lazy or suspense could fix some of that.
 - Given more time and if more features are going to be built, it most likely will need better state management, like Redux.